8 types of plagiarism - Definitions With Examples

 What you should understand is that the issue of plagiarism only occurs when you’re not crediting the author.
 If you use proper quotations, maybe add in-text citations when needed, and also add full citations in your Bibliography, you will be fine.

 The previous four types of plagiarism could happen both intentionally and accidentally.
-This one is always unintentional, like forgetting to cite a source.
+Accidental plagiarism are always unintentional.

 It is misleading because you have not actually looked at the original source yourself.
 This also tells you that plagiarism is not only limited to copying information or ideas.
 Understanding primary vs. secondary sources will help you avoid this type of plagiarism.